cosmos/sdk-tutorials/academy/2-main-concepts/architecture.md

 In a Tendermint blockchain, transactions are irreversibly finalized upon block creation, and upgrades are themselves governed by the block creation and validation process.
 This leaves no room for uncertainty: either the nodes agree to simultaneously upgrade their protocol, or the upgrade proposal fails.

-Validators are the ones who vote.
-This means that delegators should be very demanding when they act, as they also lend their vote to the validator.
+Validators and delegators are the parties who vote on proposals, with weights proportional to their respective stakes.
+If a delegator does not vote on a proposal, the delegator's vote is taken as that of its delegated validator.
+This means that delegators should be very demanding when they act, as they also lend their default vote to the validator.

 ## Application Blockchain Interface (ABCI)